Grg0rry/MapReduce-Recommendation-System/README.md

 ## Background
 The whole system will be running on AWS EC2 instance with the SunU-Hadoop-Image v1.3 AMI.
 In addition, the system has been configured with 1 master node and 3 slave nodes, all of which uses the t2.large instance type.

+Note:
+Because of the file structure and format of the combined_data_*.txt file, preprocessing the data couldn't be done using the MapReduce method.
+Therefore the bash script `preprocessing.sh` had to be performed locally on one of the instances (t2.xlarge) with the EBS volume size set to at least (20 GiB).
+The output of the script is the `cleaned_moviesTitles.csv` file which can be used for MapReduce processing.

 ## File Structure
 Below is the structure used in organising files in both the HDFS and Local Linux Directory.